-It’s essential to ask specific questions about what they’ve done in their past that are relevant to your position.
+It’s essential to ask specific questions about what they’ve done in the past that are relevant to your position.
 The questions you ask should relate to the job you’re hiring for.
 Make sure you pay attention to their body language as well as how they answer your questions.

 Here are some examples of good questions:

 - What is your accounting background?